dsheiko/bycontract/README.md

 validateCombo( arguments, [ CASE1, CASE2, CASE3, CASE4 ] );
 ```

-Function `validateCombo` throws exception only when
+Function `validateCombo` throws exception when none of the cases is valid

 # Custom Types